FiveManager/NightwavePlazaPlugin/README.md

+## Info

 Sorry if this plugin is bad I have no idea how to use html.
+This is just https://plaza.one/

 ## Usage